Media Inquiries

 • A plan for pets.

-"Being prepared for an emergency can make all the difference," said Nancy Ward, Director, California Governor’s Office of Emergency Services (Cal OES).
+"Being prepared for an emergency can make all the difference," said Nancy Ward, director, California Governor’s Office of Emergency Services (Cal OES).
 "Having a plan, a go-bag, and a stay box are essential first steps.
 It's also crucial to consider specific needs, such as accessible transportation and backup power for medical devices.
 The Emergency Preparedness Guide provides older adults with the tools and information they need to be ready when disaster strikes."

 Emergency preparedness is part of the Master Plan for Aging (MPA) Goal 1, Housing for All Ages & Stages.
 The MPA highlights the need to improve technologies and communications that address access and functional needs to improve emergency preparedness and response for the growing population of older adults and adults with disabilities.